 So just go to archive.org and there you can find that cutoff date.And that date is considered as legitimate and it is also non biased.You can find the date from there.That’s the only source.

 Also, if you can use, there is a tool, Google Tools.
 There You can select Date.
-So if you can select the date before the cutoff date, Google will only show the results before that date.
-So if that product is coming in that search, you can get at that date also.
+So, if you can select the date before the cutoff date, Google will only show the results before that date.
+If that product is coming in that search, you can get at that date also.
 So it’s also a place where you can get the data in case of an invalidity search.

 Question 4.
 How we can search literature reported in pieces as a product to find out the novelty of patent application?

 Tanmay Mittal speaking I guess the question is about can we report thesis in any sector as a prior art and then you arrive at a decision about the novelty.